Claim: Application of Vicks VapoRub to the soles of the feet effectively counters nighttime cough.

 The [New York City] Health Department warned New York City parents and caregivers to keep products containing camphor away from children.
 Some camphor products can be toxic to children when accidentally ingested or excessively applied to skin.
 Three recent cases of seizures associated with camphor have been confirmed in the Bronx.
 All three children have recovered.
 The Health Department is investigating seven additional cases suspected to be associated with camphor.

 Camphor, alcanfor in Spanish, is a common ingredient in many products used for colds, pest control, to ward off illness, or as air freshener.
 Camphor is sold in cubes, or as a balm or ointment.
 Camphor cubes and tablets are not approved by the FDA for use as cough or cold medicine.
 Camphor products that are not labeled with ingredients and do not have manufacturer information should not be used; they are unsafe and illegal.
 Legal camphor products, such as some chest rubs used to relieve congestion, should only be used as directed on the label.

 (Vicks' VapoRub product has about a 5.26% camphor content; the unapproved camphor cubes and tablets referenced above may contain higher concentrations of camphor.)

-Vicks does address another VapoRub rumor that postulates using the product to combat toenail and fingernail fungus (an alternate use of the product that has been ballyhooed by a number of folks for years, including author Dr. Peter Gott, whose "Dr. Gott" syndicated health column at one time appeared in more than 400 newspapers.)
-Says an automated response at the phone number for VapoRub consumers (800-873-8276): "We do not recommend using VapoRub for the treatment of toenail fungus.
+Vicks has addressed another VapoRub rumor that postulates using the product to combat toenail and fingernail fungus (an alternate use of the product that has been ballyhooed by a number of folks for years, including author Dr. Peter Gott, whose "Dr. Gott" syndicated health column at one time appeared in more than 400 newspapers.)
+An automated response at the phone number for VapoRub consumers (800-873-8276) advised: "We do not recommend using VapoRub for the treatment of toenail fungus.
 Consult your doctor or pharmacist on the best treatment to meet your needs.
 Thanks for calling."